-Among the 11 qualifying factors identified in the Act, the Survey describes the presence of the following 10 blight factors in both the Study Area and Area which is the subject of this Plan.
+Among the 11 qualifying factors identified in the Act, the Survey describes the presence of the following 11 blight factors in both the Study Area and Area which is the subject of this Plan.

-- (a) Slum, deteriorated, or deteriorating structures; - (b) Predominance of defective or inadequate street layout; - (c) Faulty lot layout in relation to size, adequacy, accessibility, or usefulness; - (d) Unsanitary or unsafe conditions;
+- (a) Slum, deteriorated, or deteriorating structures; - (b) Predominance of defective or inadequate street layout; - (c) Faulty lot layout in relation to size, adequacy, accessibility, or usefulness; - (d) Unsanitary or unsafe conditions; - (e) Deterioration of site or other improvements; - (f) Unusual topography or inadequate public improvements or utilities; - (g) Defective or unusual conditions of title rendering the title nonmarketable;

-- (e) Deterioration of site or other improvements; - (f) Unusual topography or inadequate public improvements or utilities; - (h) The existence of conditions that endanger life or property by fire or other causes; - (i) Buildings that are unsafe or unhealthy for persons to live or work in because of building code violations, dilapidation, deterioration, defective design, physical construction, or faulty or inadequate facilities; - (j) Environmental contamination of buildings or property; - (k5) The existence of health, safety, or welfare factors requiring high levels of municipal services or substantial physical underutilization or vacancy of sites, buildings, or other improvements.
+- (h) The existence of conditions that endanger life or property by fire or other causes; - (i) Buildings that are unsafe or unhealthy for persons to live or work in because of building code violations, dilapidation, deterioration, defective design, physical construction, or faulty or inadequate facilities; - (j) Environmental contamination of buildings or property; and - (k5) The existence of health, safety, or welfare factors requiring high levels of municipal services or substantial physical underutilization or vacancy of sites, buildings, or other improvements.